huggingface/transformers/docs/source/en/tasks/video_text_to_text.md

 model.to("cuda")
 ```

-Some models directly consume `<video>` token, and some take in `<image>` tokens inserted as many as the number of sampled frames.
-This model handles videos in latter fashion.
-We will write a simple utility to handle image tokens and another to get a video from a url and sample frames from it.
+Some models directly consume the `<video>` token, and others accept `<image>` tokens equal to the number of sampled frames.
+This model handles videos in the latter fashion.
+We will write a simple utility to handle image tokens, and another utility to get a video from a url and sample frames from it.

 ```python
 import uuid